Enjoy your yacht charter even more, with a seasoned skipper at the helm!

 Skipper’s require their own cabin.
 This can in the form of a bow cabin, but if the boat does not have any bow cabins, then the skipper will have to sleep in a double.
 Certainly, ask your skipper about any allergies or dietary restrictions when provisioning.
 A well-stocked yacht will be greatly appreciated.
 Also - If desired, some people will take their skippers with them when they have land-based meals as well.
 This is by no means obligatory, but can sometimes be quite enjoyable for the party!

 Tipping is another thing that you should plan into your budget.
-Your destination will determine whether a tip is obligatory or extra.
+Your destination will determine whether a tip is obligatory or optional.
 For Caribbean charters, a tip is expected and required.
 While tipping is not necessary in the Mediterranean, it is always appreciated.
 If you’re satisfied with your skipper’s service, a tip of 10-20% of the charter cost would be the norm.

 Skippers can cost around 150-250 EUR per day, depending on the sailing destination and current price lists.
 Ask your Yacht4Less charter team about skippered charters in the Mediterranean, the Caribbean, or Asia Pacific.